microsoft/qsharp-compiler/README.md

 The Q# compiler and language server in this repository are built using [.NET Core](https://docs.microsoft.com/dotnet/core/).
 For instructions on how to build and debug the Visual Studio Code extension take a look at [this file](./src/VSCodeExtension/BUILDING.md).
-For building and debugging the Visual Studio extension, open [the corresponding solution](./VisualStudioExtension.sln) and set the [QsharpVSIX project](./src/VisualStudioExtension/QsharpVSIX/) as startup project, then launch and debug the extension as usual.
+Building and debugging the Visual Studio extension requires Visual Studio 2019.
+Open [the corresponding solution](./VisualStudioExtension.sln) and set the [QsharpVSIX project](./src/VisualStudioExtension/QsharpVSIX/) as startup project, then launch and debug the extension as usual.
-The Visual Studio extension is built on the [.NET Framework 4.6.1](https://dotnet.microsoft.com/download/dotnet-framework/net461) that can be easily obtained via the Visual Studio Installer.
+The Visual Studio extension is built on the [.NET Framework 4.7.2](https://dotnet.microsoft.com/download/dotnet-framework/net472) that comes with Visual Studio 2019.
+Alternatively you can easily obtain it via the Visual Studio Installer.

 We recommend uninstalling any other Q# extensions when working on the extensions in this repository.